 I thought I would share my go-to Russian soup recipe with you.
 It is super simple and tasty.
-Fills you up a cheap way – with liquids.
-Of course, some croutons, tortilla chips or cheese would make it even more delicious but I kept this quinoa vegetable soup vegan for health reasons!
-Animal products should be enjoyed in moderation and we need to eat more vegetables.
-I didn’t calculate nutritional info because frankly the pot was so huge, measuring it would take 10 minutes.:) Just enjoy wholesome food, I really do not count calories anymore.
+Fills your belly in a very affordable way – with liquids.
+Of course, some croutons, tortilla chips or cheese would make it even more delicious.

-I make tens of variations of this quinoa soup on a weekly basis.
-All you need is the flavour base – sautéed in olive oil onions with shredded carrots and garlic.
+I make tens of variations of this quinoa soup on a monthly basis.
+All you need is the flavour base – sautéed in olive oil onions, shredded carrots and garlic.
 I make a huge pot that lasts for a few days.
 If we feel like we had enough, I freeze the leftovers.
-This soup is vegan and gluten free.
 I also like to use buckwheat or brown rice pasta instead of quinoa, and frozen sweet peas in place of corn.

 My kids love soup!
 For me it’s a sure way to feed them more veggies.
-Plus when I have no time to cook, pulling soup out of a fridge or freezer replaces frozen processed foods many people are otherwise reaching for.
-You have to refrigerate this quinoa vegetable soup as soon as it cools down and don’t leave on a stovetop for too long.Print
+Plus when I have no time to cook, pulling soup out of a fridge or freezer replaces frozen processed foods.
+However, lately I have discovered healthy freezer meals and they have been a life changer!

 Quinoa Vegetable Soup